The monodromy map from differential systems to character variety is generically immersive: Introduction

 When $G\,=\, {\rm SL}(2,{\mathbb C})$ and $g\,=\,2$, the main result of \cite{CDHL} says that the map $\text{Mon}$ in \eqref{mm} is a local biholomorphism over entire $\text{Syst}^{\text{irred}}$.
 An alternative proof of this result of \cite{CDHL} is given in Corollary \ref{cor2}.
 In this context it should be mentioned that our work was greatly influenced by \cite{CDHL}.

-Just as for the authors of \cite{CDHL} our main motivation came from a question of E. Ghys for $G\,=\, {\rm SL}(2,{\mathbb C})$ relating the monodromy of ${\mathfrak s}{\mathfrak l}(2, {\mathbb C})$--differential systems to the existence of holomorphic curves of genus $g \,>\,1$ lying in compact quotients of ${\rm SL}(2,{\mathbb C})$ by lattices $\Gamma$.
-Such compact quotients of ${\rm SL}(2,{\mathbb C})$ are non-K\"ahler manifolds which admit no complex hypersurfaces \cite{HM}.
-It is known that elliptic curves do exist in some of those manifolds, but the existence of holomorphic curves of genus $g>1$ is still an open question.
-E. Ghys realized that constructing a ${\mathfrak s}{\mathfrak l}(2,{\mathbb C})$--differential system on a Riemann surface $X$ with monodromy lying inside a cocompact lattice $\Gamma\, \subset\, {\rm SL}(2,{\mathbb C})$ would provide a nontrivial holomorphic map from $X$ into the quotient of ${\rm SL}(2,{\mathbb C})/\Gamma$ (in fact the two problems are equivalent).
-While the question asked by Ghys is still open, the above Theorem \ref{thm principal} extends the results of \cite{CDHL} and provides an enhancement of the understanding of the monodromy of the differential systems.
+Just as for the authors of \cite{CDHL}, our main motivation came from a question of E. Ghys for $G\,=\, {\rm SL}(2,{\mathbb C})$ relating the monodromy of ${\mathfrak s}{\mathfrak l}(2, {\mathbb C})$--differential systems to the existence of holomorphic curves of genus $g \,>\,1$ lying in compact quotients of ${\rm SL}(2,{\mathbb C})$ by lattices $\Gamma$.
+Such compact quotients of ${\rm SL}(2,{\mathbb C})$ are non-K\"ahler manifolds.
+These non-K\"ahler manifolds do not admit any closed complex hypersurface \cite{HM}.
+It is known that elliptic curves do exist in some of those manifolds, but the existence of holomorphic curves of genus $g\,>\,1$ is still an open question.
+E. Ghys realized that constructing an irreducible ${\mathfrak s}{\mathfrak l}(2,{\mathbb C})$--differential system on a Riemann surface $X$ with monodromy lying inside a cocompact lattice $\Gamma\, \subset\, {\rm SL}(2,{\mathbb C})$ would provide a nontrivial holomorphic map from $X$ into the quotient of ${\rm SL}(2,{\mathbb C})/\Gamma$ (in fact the two problems are equivalent).
+While the question asked by Ghys is still open, the above Theorem \ref{thm principal} extends the results of \cite{CDHL} and leads to an enhancement of the understanding of the monodromy of the differential systems.